 According to University regulations, each person who completes registration is considered a student of the University during the term for which they register, unless the student's connection with the University is officially severed by withdrawal or otherwise.
-No student registered or enrolled in any school/college of the University shall at the same time be registered or enrolled in any other school/college, either of the University or of any other institution, without specific authorization from the dean/director of the school/college in which the student is first registered.
+No student registered or enrolled in any school/ college of the University shall at the same time be registered or enrolled in any other school/college, either of the University or of any other institution, unless there is an existing registration agreement between the two schools.
+Students who wish to register or enroll in another institution must receive specific authorization from the dean/director of the school/college in which the student is first registered.

 The privileges of the University are not available to any student until they have completed registration.
-Typically, a student who is not officially registered for a University course may not attend the course; however, some courses may require students to attend the first few class sessions prior to official registration.
-Students are expected to register for courses during the time periods explicitly identified by the Office of the Registrar, and may be required to obtain written consent of a faculty member or of the Committee on Academic Standing to register at any time during an academic term.
+A student who is not officially registered for a University course may not attend the course, with the possible exception of a course in which students are required to attend the first few class sessions prior to official registration.
+No student may register after the stated period unless he or she obtains the consent, written or electronic, of the appropriate dean or director.